AlexCharlton/Hyperscene/README.md

     void hpsSetLightDirection(HPSnode *node, float *dir);

-Sets the `(x y z)` direction of the lights.
+Sets the `(x y z)` direction of the light.

     float *hpsLightDirection(HPSnode *node);

-Returns the `(x y z)` direction of the lights.
+Returns the `(x y z)` direction of the light.

     void hpsSetLightSpotAngle(HPSnode *node, float a);

-Sets the angle over which the light is spread;
+Sets the angle over which the light is spread.

     float hpsLightSpotAngle(HPSnode *node);

-Returns the angle over which the light is spread;
+Returns the angle over which the light is spread.

      unsigned int *hpsNCurrentLights;